Featured Tech Insight | AI Security

 Distributed signals

-Malicious behavior may be spread across identity, application, infrastructure, and workflow layers rather than concentrated in one obvious event.
+Malicious behavior may be spread across identity, application, infrastructure, and workflow layers instead of one obvious event.

 Adaptive persistence

-Swarm agents can continue probing, adjusting, and reassigning tasks without the fatigue or static limitations associated with manual operations.
+Swarm agents can continue probing, adjusting, and reassigning tasks without fatigue or static playbook limits.

 Multi-vector coordination

-Attackers can combine infrastructure, application, and AI-specific abuse paths in ways that challenge siloed defensive models.
+Attackers can combine infrastructure, application, identity, and AI-specific abuse paths in ways that challenge siloed defenses.

 Defending against AI-driven threat models